For the Pastry Wreath

 - 1 stick (1/2 cup) unsalted butter, cut into pieces

 - 4 large eggs, plus 1 large egg for egg wash

 For Filling and Decorating

-- Make the pastry wreath: Preheat oven to 425 degrees.
-Trace an 8-inch circle onto a sheet of parchment.
+- Male the pastry wreath: Preheat oven to 425 degrees.
+Trace a 9-inch circle onto a sheet of parchment.
 Flip parchment, making sure pencil mark is still visible, and place on a baking sheet.

-- Transfer pate a choux to a pastry bag fitted with a 1/2-inch plain round tip.
+- Transfer pate a choux dough to a pastry bag fitted with a 1/2-inch plain round tip.
 Pipe a tiny dot under each corner of parchment, pressing to adhere parchment to baking sheet.
-Pipe dough in a continuous circle, tracing outline, holding pastry bag upright and keeping the pressure consistent.
-Pipe another ring inside the circle so that the edges touch.
-Pipe another ring on top of the circles to cover the seam between them.
+Then pipe dough, tracing outline, into sixteen 1 3/4-inch mounds, holding pastry bag upright and keeping pressure consistent.

-- Whisk remaining egg yolk with 1 teaspoon water.
-Brush egg wash over top of pastry wreath.
-Generously sprinkle ground almonds and sanding sugar over top and sides.
+- Whisk remaining egg with pinch salt.
+Brush egg over top of pastry wreath.

 - Bake until pastry just starts to puff, about 10 minutes.
 Reduce oven temperature to 375 degrees.
-Bake until pastry is fully puffed and golden brown and nuts are lightly browned, about 25 minutes.
+Bake until pastry is fully puffed and golden brown, about 30 minutes.

 - Turn oven off, remove wreath, and pierce top and sides about 8 times using the tip of a sharp knife to release steam.
 Return to oven, and prop door open with a wooden spoon.
 Let stand for 1 hour to dry.

 - Transfer pastry wreath on parchment to a wire rack.
 Let cool completely.